pgmodeler/plugins/graphicalquerybuilder/README.md

 This plugins gives a shot at the _Data Query Language_ SQL subset.
 It is aimed primarily at :
- - database analysts, IT or business advisors whom do not have high SQL skills.
-It may allow them to create queries from visual objects, and help them get on-board with SQL basics along the way.
+ - students, database analysts, IT or business advisors... whom do not have high SQL skills.
+It allows them to create queries from visual objects, and may help them get on-board with SQL basics along the way.
  - folks with advanced SQL skills whom frequently write long, tedious and repetitive queries for their applications.

 # Features